Detection of Protein Helps with Hearing and Balance

 Another study by the National Institute of Aging discovered that those who suffered from mild hearing loss were three times more likely to fall than those without hearing loss.
 For every 10dB that is lost, they are 1.4 percent more likely to fall.
 Researchers had previously believed that the imbalances were ‘cognitively demanding’.
 What they did not realize was that the imbalances were caused by TMC1.

 Hearing loss alone is not the cause of imbalance issues.
 It can be caused by a previously existing lack of balance, which is partly responsible for falls.
 In addition to processing sound, the ear has a vestibular system to help the body preserve its balance.

 Scientists will need to focus on TMC1 and how it affects sound-to-signal conversion process.
 This could indicate possible treatments for some types of hearing loss, which were formerly known to be permanent.

 This would transform the lives of 460 million people across the globe.
 It would have a bigger impact on the 24,000 children who are born with hearing loss in America.
 Linguistic development is closely related to your hearing health.
 Helping to cure hearing loss in children at an early age can allow them to learn how to speak as they grow up.

-As great as these developments are, if you or a loved one have been or are currently suffering from hearing loss, please contact us at Pure Sound Hearing Aids to schedule a free hearing test and consultation.
+As great as these developments are, if you or a loved one have been or are currently suffering from hearing loss, please contact us at Pure Sound Hearing Aids to schedule a complimentary hearing test and consultation.